smikhalevski/react-corsair/README.md

 # Routing

-URLs don't matter because they are almost never part of the application domain logic.
+_URLs don't matter_, they are almost never part of the application domain logic.
 React Corsair is a router that abstracts URLs away from your application domain.

 Use [`Route`](https://smikhalevski.github.io/react-corsair/functions/react_corsair.createRoute.html) objects instead of